New prosthetic hand can sense objects’ form and position

 A robotic hand developed by researchers from Swiss and Italian universities allows amputees to sense the limb’s position in space and to regain their sense of touch.

-The device, which took a decade to complete, was developed by scientists at the Federal Institute of Technology EPFL in Lausanne as well as the Sant’Anna School of Advanced Studies in Pisa and the A. Gemelli University Polyclinic in Rome.
+The device, which took a decade to complete, was developed by scientists at the Federal Institute of Technology EPFLexternal link in Lausanne as well as the Sant’Anna School of Advanced Studies in Pisaexternal link and the A. Gemelli University Polyclinic in Rome.
 It enables amputees to sense an object’s shape, consistency, size and position without needing to look at it.

 Two types of information

-Until now, prosthetic hands have used remaining muscle function in the forearm to allow patients regain motor control.
+Until now, prosthetic hands have used remaining muscle function in the forearm to allow patients to regain motor control.
 However, those so-called myoelectric prostheses did not allow for true sensory function in the hand.

++ Read about earlier prosthetics research out of the University of Geneva

 The new device developed by the Swiss and Italian team works by stimulating nerves in the forearm, which then provide sensory feedback in a similar way to a natural hand.